 Bored of standard recommendations for things to do in Leuven?
 I feel ya.
-After months in the area, here’s what I recommend to people visiting Leuven, Belgium.
+After more than a year in the area, here’s what I recommend to people visiting Leuven, Belgium.
+See the end of the post for a map.

 The first few times I visited Leuven I was a tourist.
 These days, I’m its prisoner.